 Each was on his own business there – Scott Thorson was accompanying his lover Liberace to some event in London and Michael was writing Say-Say-Say with Paul McCartney.
-By now we know that they did briefly meet each other on a sort of a sightseeing trip as the rare picture I’ve accidentally found shows it.
+By now we know that they did briefly meet each other on a sort of a sightseeing trip as this rare picture shows it.

-Let us note that while Liberace, Scott and Lord Montagu accompanying them to his Beaulieu Motor Museum in the UK are having a lot of fun, Michael does not look happy in their company at all and could not be sitting at a bigger distance from Scott Thorson in that car.
-It looks like Michael is trying to avoid any physical contact with Thorson, and this alone heavily contradicts Thorson’s love story but confirms the insider’s account that Michael was very much “old school” and was utterly unhappy with Scott’s intentions towards him.
+Let us note that while Liberace, Scott and Lord Montagu accompanying them to his Beaulieu Motor Museum are enjoying themselves in this photo, Michael does not look happy at all and cannot sit at a bigger distance from Scott Thorson that he actually is.
+It looks like Michael is trying to avoid any physical contact with Thorson, and this alone heavily contradicts Thorson’s love story but confirms the insider’s account that Michael was very much “old school” and was utterly unhappy with Scott’s passes at him.

-If you remember what a devout Jehovah’s Witness Michael was at the time (he read the bible even to prostitutes), you will understand the absurdity of the National Enquirer lies about Michael.
-But incredible as they were the public still half-believed them.
+If you remember what a devout Jehovah’s Witness Michael was at the time (he read the bible even to prostitutes), you will understand the absurdity of the National Enquirer claims about Michael.

-The Scott Thorson story broke out, coincidentally of course, at the time when the Arvizo scandal was in full swing and came exactly during the last week of the Grand jury deliberations which ended on April 21, 2004.
-The effect of Scott’s lies was that of a bombshell and under all that emotional pressure the Grand jury decided to indict Michael just to be on the safe side.
-Otherwise I cannot explain how they could go for the Arvizo utter nonsense that the boy was ‘molested’ after the whole world and police began eyeing Neverland with extreme suspicion following Bashir’s documentary.
+Scott Thorson’s story appeared, coincidentally of course, at the time when the Arvizo scandal was in full swing – during the last week of the Grand jury deliberations which ended on April 21, 2004.
+The story was a bombshell and it surely affected the Grand jury decision to indict Michael.
+Otherwise I cannot explain how they could go for Arvizo’s nonsense that the boy was ‘molested’ after the police and the world began looking at Neverland with grave suspicion following Bashir’s documentary.

-Two months after the publication of Scott’s story and all the hysteria it was accompanied with, in June 2004 the Enquirer revealed a letter known to us now as a letter from a close Michael’s aide (go here for the text of the letter please), who was not working for Michael at that time, but was still in the know of his most intimate secrets.
+Two months after the publication of Scott’s story and all the hysteria accompanying it, in June 2004 the Enquirer revealed a message known to us as a letter from Michael’s close aide ( here is the text), who no longer worked for Michael, but was still in the know of his most intimate secrets.

-The author laughed at the gullibility of the public, explained the real situation with Scott (he made passes at Michael and Michael told him to f*ck off, after which they parted for good) and stated that Michael was not only heterosexual but was also “thoroughly” heterosexual at that.
+The author laughed at the gullibility of the public, explained the real situation with Scott (he made passes at Michael and Michael told him to f*ck off, after which they parted for good) and stated that Michael was not only heterosexual but “thoroughly” heterosexual.
 To support his point with facts the insider listed some of Michael’s affairs with women.

-Among other women the list included June Chandler.
-For us it is no surprise as we’ve known long ago that this woman managed to be some success with Michael and we were only waiting for a confirmation of the fact.
-This confirmation came from the insider in his message of June 12, 2004.
+And among those women we see the name of June Chandler.
+For us it is no surprise as we’ve known long ago that this woman had some success with Michael and we were only waiting for the confirmation of the fact.
+And this confirmation arrived from the insider in his message of June 12, 2004.